Bermuda: Healthcare

 The Bermuda Hospitals Board operates the King Edward VII Memorial Hospital, located in Paget Parish, and the Mid-Atlantic Wellness Institute, located in Devonshire Parish.
 Boston's Lahey Medical Center has an established visiting specialists program on the island which provides Bermudians and expats with access to specialists regularly on the island.
 There were about 6,000 hospital admissions, 30,000 emergency department attendances and 6,300 outpatient procedures in 2017.

 Unlike the other territories that still remain under British rule, Bermuda does not have national healthcare.
 Employers must provide a healthcare plan and pay for up to 50% of the cost for each employee.
-Healthcare is a mandatory requirement and is expensive, even with the help provided by employers, though no more expensive than that which an employee in the US would typically pay for healthcare when obtained through their employer and the coverage typically far exceeds that which one may have through their employer in the US.
+Healthcare is a mandatory requirement and is expensive, even with the help provided by employers.
 There are only a few approved healthcare providers that offer insurance to Bermudians.
 As of 2016, these were the Bermudian government's Health Insurance Department, three other approved licensed health insurance companies, and three approved health insurance schemes (provided by the Bermudian government for its employees and by two banks).

 There are no paramedics on the island.
 The Bermuda Hospitals Board said in 2018 that they were not vital in Bermuda because of its small size.
 Nurse practitioners on the island, of which there are not many, can be granted authority to write prescriptions "under the authority of a medical practitioner".